Portal about bathroom renovation. Useful tips

 Initial form: translation:

-A man (m) - man / He (m)
+A man (m. b.) - man / He (m. b.)

-A woman (f) - woman / She (f)
+A woman (female born) - woman / She (female born)

-A boy (m) - boy / He (m)
+A boy (m. b.) - boy / He (m. b.)

-A girl (f) - girl / She (f)
+A girl (female born) - girl / She (female born)

-A salesman (m) - a seller / He (m) saleswoman (f) - a saleswoman / She (f)
+A salesman (m. b.) - seller / He (m. b.) saleswoman (f. b.) - saleswoman / She (f. b.)

 Examples from fiction: (“Treasure Island”, “Treasure Island”)

-"And now that" s done, "said the blind man ; and at the words he suddenly left hold of me, and with incredible accuracy and nimbleness, skipped out of the parlor and into the road, where, as I still stood motionless I could hear his stick go tap-tap-tapping into the distance ... ”(original)
+“And now that's done,” said the blind man ; and at the words he suddenly left hold of me, and with incredible accuracy and nimbleness, skipped out of the parlour and into the road, where, as I still stood motionless I could hear his stick go tap-tap-tapping into the distance..." (original)

-"- It's done," said blind ...
-At these words he He let me go and, with an unexpected agility in a cripple, jumped out of the common room onto the road.
-I still stood motionless, listening to the receding sound of his stick ... "(translation)
+“The job is done,” said blind .
+With these words He He let me go and, with agility unexpected in a cripple, jumped out of the common room onto the road.
+I still stood motionless, listening to the retreating sound of his stick...” (translation)

-"Draw down the blind, Jim," whispered my mother ; “They might come and watch outside.
-And now, "said she when I had done so, “we have to get the key off THAT; and who "s to touch it, I should like to know!" and she gave a kind of sob as she said the words. " (original)
+"Draw down the blind, Jim," my whispered mother ; “they might come and watch outside.
+And now," said she when I had done so, “we have to get the key off THAT; and who "s to touch it, I should like to know!" and she gave a kind of sob as she said the words.” (original)

-"- Draw the curtains, Jim," whispered mother ... - They can follow us through the window ...
-Now, - said she when I lowered the curtains, I need to find the key to the chest ...
-But I would like to know who will dare to touch it ... "(translation)
+“Draw the curtains, Jim,” she whispered mother .
+“They can watch us through the window...
+And now,” she said she , when I lowered the curtains, I need to find the key to the chest...
+But I would like to know who would dare to touch it...” (translation)

 Common gender